 In Victory, Malice.
 In Defeat, Revenge.
 Don’t Get Mad, Get Bad

 I’d consider 1984’s arcade title Kung-Fu Master (Spartan X in Japan) to be the first true entry to the “beat ‘em up” genre.
-The design of this original arcade game would inspire the likes of such classics as Bruce Lee for Atari 8-bit computers, Karateka on the Apple II, and Renegade in arcades (Nekketsu Kōha Kunio-kun) — the last of which mentioned introduced so many hallmarks of the genre, I’d dare call it one of the most important video games of the 1980’s.
+The design of this original arcade game would inspire the likes of such classics as Bruce Lee for Atari 8-bit computers, Karateka on the Apple II, and Renegade in arcades (Nekketsu Kōha Kunio-kun) — the latter of which introduced so many hallmarks of the genre, I’d dare call it one of the most important video games of the 1980’s.
 Also, it would mark the beginning of the “Kunio-kun” franchise that would eventually bring us River City Ransom (Downtown Nekketsu Monogatari), so that’s reason enough right there to respect it.

 By 1987, the genre was nearing the beginning of its “Golden Age,” marked by most with the release of the arcade version of Double Dragon in June 1987.
 Of course, with every Golden Age comes a wave of trend-followers and cash-ins, all looking to capitalize on the latest fad.
-One of the earliest was a 1987 MS-DOS title, which was successful enough to be renamed for and converted to the Commodore 64 and ZX Spectrum (and even unofficially to the Amiga) in 1988.
+One of the earliest was a 1987 MS-DOS title, which was successful enough to be renamed for and converted to the Commodore 64 and ZX Spectrum in 1988.
 By 1989, it was finally time to bring it to the Nintendo Entertainment System, where it could undoubtedly reach the largest audience at that moment in time.
 And if the game could also be used to peddle a “powerful” new peripheral that publisher Mattel was looking to market at the time, wouldn’t that drum up that much more anticipation for it?

 A wise game once said “The first step on the road to wisdom is to understand that you might be on the wrong track.”
 That game in question is 1989’s Bad Street Brawler for the NES.
 But before we get into dissecting that release, we’re gonna need to take a look at the game of many names that inspired it, as well as the peripheral that would forever be linked to it.
 Only then can we take a walk down Bad Street, USA, and nail the no-gooders along the way.